JOHN BRANCA and RANDY JACKSON. Two advisors, two outcomes for Michael Jackson’s finances

 I am not saying that those who are in a constant battle with Sony/ATV are necessarily working for its competitors, but when Michael’s fans unwittingly or deliberately undermine Sony/ATV they should at least realize that they are playing into the hands of Michael’s competitors – no more, no less.

 And Sony/ATV’s competitors did fight the deal with EMI tooth and nail.
-The price of the deal was determined at an auction and ranged from $2,1 from a competitor to $2,2 from Sony.
+The price of the deal was determined at an auction and ranged from $2,1 billion from a competitor to $2,2 billion from Sony.
 The matter was more or less decided in November last year:

 Citi to sell EMI for $4.1B to Universal, Sony